Vipxpert/tested-audio-props-tweaks/README.md

 It would fix cheap DACs sounding harsh.
 Or grainy vocal you usually find from your phone speakers.

 Also bring bluetooth audio very closed to wired bit-perfect audio.
 Fixed issues with the AAC sounding worse than SBC.
-Also with much less latency now.
+LDAC also will be spicy and lack bass no more.
+Also with less latency now!

 This mod gain me trust with the Harman target.
 Turn out the shoutiness was never from the target itself.